-On June 18, 2011 my husband Steven and I celebrated our 28th wedding anniversary.
-While we’re both proud of that accomplishment, longevity alone isn’t cause for celebration.
-What is most meaningful is that the love, trust and commitment we have shared over the years has grown deeper and richer.
+Steven and I have celebrated many wedding anniversaries.
+While we’re proud of that accomplishment, longevity isn’t the only important factor.
+What’s most meaningful is that the love, trust and commitment we have shared over the years has grown deeper and richer.

-LIFE LESSON: It’s hard enough to make things work when both people want the same thing, but it’s impossible when they have different agendas.
-Figure out what you want and what you deserve.
-If you’re looking for a man who only has eyes for you and who wants to put a ring on your finger, you won’t find him at the Playboy Mansion.
-As for the Clooney-Canalis relationship, I have to acknowledge George for being honest.
-He’s always made it known that he wants to remain a bachelor.
-The problem occurs when a woman thinks she can change a man, and then she’s disappointed when he doesn’t come around to her way of thinking.
-Ladies, it’s not hard – listen, pay attention, people will show you who they are, even more by their actions than by their words.
-Leave the charmers behind and look for the real-deal, someone who is looking for a commitment.
+LIFE LESSON: It’s hard enough to make a relationship work when both people want the same thing, but it’s impossible when they have different agendas.
+Figure out who you are and what you want.
+If you’re looking for a man who only has eyes for you, who wants to put a ring on your finger, you won’t find him at the Playboy Mansion.

-Steven loved me with all my faults and I loved him with all of his.
+Steven loves me with all my faults and I love him with all of his.

-I love you, for putting your hand into my heart and passing over all the foolish, weak things that you can’t help dimly seeing there, and for drawing out into the light all the beautiful belongings that no one else had looked quite so far enough to find.”
+I love you, for putting your hand into my heart and passing over all the foolish, weak things that you can’t help dimly seeing there, and for drawing out into the light all the beautiful belongings that no one else had looked quite so far enough to find.”– Roy Croft

-LIFE LESSON: It’s unrealistic to think we can stay in the “honeymoon” phase forever.
-At some point reality sets in and we begin to see each other’s faults and idiosyncrasies; we have to deal with day-to-day life.
-But if we are truly committed to each other, we learn to accept each other’s differences and compromise.
-We learn to listen with our heart as well as our ears.
-We try to speak with kindness instead of impatience because we know that it’s more important to be happy than to be right.
-Yeah, great relationships take work, but the reward is greater than anything we can imagine.
-It’s real and true, dependable and trustworthy, comforting and reassuring, exhilarating and nourishing.
+LIFE LESSON: We can’t stay in the “honeymoon” phase forever.
+At some point, reality sets in, and we see each other’s faults and idiosyncrasies.
+But if we’re truly committed to each other, we learn to accept our differences and compromise.
+We learn to listen with our heart, as well as our ears.
+We try to speak with kindness, instead of impatience, because it’s more important to be happy than to be right.

-Loving Steven, and being loved by him, is what allows me to go bravely out into the world and conquer my fears – to jump out of a plane, to climb to the mountain top, to dive in the ocean, to stretch beyond what I think I am capable of doing, to face new challenges and embrace new adventures.
+Loving Steven, and being loved by him, is what allows me to go bravely out into the world and conquer my fears—jump out of a plane, climb to the mountain top, scuba dive in the ocean, stretch beyond what I think I am capable of doing, face new challenges, and embrace new adventures.

-That comes from knowing that there is no other place where I will feel as cherished; no better shelter than in his arms, no greater safe haven than in his heart.
+There is no other place where I will feel as cherished, no better shelter than in his arms, no greater safe haven than in his heart.

-Steven and I went through all the pomp and circumstance of a big wedding.
-We had the church, a dozen violinists and a operatic soloist.
-We had the processional with five bridesmaids and five groomsmen, a maid of honor and best man, a flower girl and a ring bearer.
+Steven and I had a big church wedding with a dozen violinists and an operatic soloist.
+The bridal party consisted of five bridesmaids, five groomsmen, a maid of honor, a best man, a flower girl, and a ring bearer.

-As much as my sweet husband didn’t want to, he suffered through not just one, but two first dances, as we swayed to Lionel Richie’s “Endless Love” and “Truly.”
+As much as my new husband didn’t want to, he suffered through not just one, but two first dances, as we swayed to Lionel Richie’s “Endless Love” and “Truly.”

-Still, early on in our marriage, in fact on the last day of our honeymoon, I got a glimpse of just how deep Steven’s commitment was.
+However, on the last day of our honeymoon, I got a glimpse of how deep Steven’s commitment to me was.

-We’d spent nine glorious days in Mexico horseback riding, para-sailing, scuba-diving, sunbathing and shopping.
+We spent nine glorious days in Mexico horseback riding, para-sailing, exploring, and shopping.
 Our nights were filled with romantic dinners, moonlight dips, and walks on the beach.

 On our last day in Puerto Vallarta, we decided to have lunch in a lush, jungle setting at a popular, thatched-roofed, open-air restaurant called Chinos Paradise that was built into the side of a mountain.

-Steven and I were still basking in the glow of newlywed bliss as we enjoyed a leisurely lunch of fresh fish, grilled vegetables, and mind-altering margaritas.
+Steven and I were still basking in the glow of newlywed bliss as we enjoyed a leisurely lunch.
 (When I look at this photo of my gorgeous young husband, I feel so grateful that we knew each other then.)

 Just a few feet from where we were seated several local boys were jumping off a ledge into a large pool of water at the base of the waterfall about 25 feet below.